 The surficial geology of the area is characterized by a plain of residual soils, colluvium and alluvium, punctuated by hills of granitic gneisses and quartzite, with sporadic exposures of various gneisses and schists interpreted to be of supracrustal origin.
 All of these rocks are believed to belong to the Proterozoic Mozambique Mobile Belt.

-A dendritic pattern of watercourses and dambo, not generally controlled by the underlying geology, drains into the Ludzi and Bua rivers which run east before turning north just outside the northeast corner of the licence.
+A dendritic pattern of watercourses and dambo, not generally controlled by the underlying geology, drains into the Ludzi and Bua rivers which run east before turning north just beyond the eastern extent of the licence.

 The magnetic pattern of the licence reveals a number of major geological structures or features in the basement rocks.
-Some are related to a northwest-southeast trending interpreted shear belt that dominates the southern part of the licence.
-There is also a large east-west trending fault in the north of the licence, and a north-south trending probable dyke of regional extent (hundreds of km, beyond the limits of the countrywide geophysical survey) that enters and exits the northwest of the licence.
+Some are related to a northwest-southeast trending interpreted shear belt that between the Mchinji and Chmimbe Hill licences and through the southern part of the Mchinji licence.
+There is also a regional east-west trending fault in the north of the licence.

-The ternary radiometric image of the licence shows domains that coincide with the interpreted major geological structures, particularly in the south.
+The ternary radiometric image of the licence shows domains that coincide with the interpreted major geological structures.
 This suggests that the extensive soil cover is largely residual, offering reasonable confidence that soil geochemistry will be the best initial exploration method.

 In June 2020, Mkango carried out a reconnaissance shallow soil sampling and auger programme within the Mchinji licence.
 The results demonstrate the presence of interesting grades of rutile plus anatase (both naturally occurring mineral forms of titanium dioxide: TiO2) mineralisation of up to 1.07%, with overall TiO2 grades in the range 0.51 to 4.10% in auger samples and 0.14–2.38% in soil samples; also ilmenite grades of 1.30 to 3.40% (average 1.85%) – see table below.